OldUser101/nathanjgill.uk/content/now/index.md

     like (hopefully) RSS for blog posts, and automatic sitemap generation.

 - Building parts of [Tetra Linux](https://github.com/tetra-linux), most importantly, the package manager.
-It's mainly written in shell script, but needs to do some rather complex things.
-The hardest part is dealing with the limitations of the POSIX shell, as it can't be specific to `bash`, `zsh`, etc.
+I previously had it written in shell script, but I'm now moving it to Rust, because of POSIX shell limitations.

 - My A-level computer science NEA project.
 I don't really know if there's a name for it, but a tool that tracks "dependencies" between source files?
 I